openstack/governance/goals/index.rst

 OpenStack-wide goals for each release series.

-We use these OpenStack-wide goals to achieve visible common changes, push for basic levels of consistency and user experience, and efficiently repay the most obvious technical debt -- across all OpenStack projects.
-From a contributor perspective, they help bring together the whole community behind some shared goals.
-We know this work is worthwhile, because these goals are how we achive the OpenStack mission together.
+We use these OpenStack-wide goals to achieve visible common changes, push for basic levels of consistency and user experience, and efficiently improve certain areas where technical debt payments have become too high -- across all OpenStack projects.
+From a contributor perspective, the goals help unify the community's work as a whole, with some shared objectives.
+We know this work is worthwhile, because these goals are how we achieve the OpenStack mission together.
 We will build these goals based on our shared values.

-We know this process is working when
+We know this process is working when:

-* Users and operators see OpenStack working well as a platform, rather than a collection of loosely related different projects.
+* Users and operators see OpenStack working well as a platform, rather than a collection of loosely-related, different projects.
 * We make progress on solving long-standing issues that would otherwise have lingered indefinitely at different stages of implementation in various projects.
 * All contributors and projects know they are valued members of the successful and thriving OpenStack community.
-* Marketing communication around release time is facilitated due to successful completion of community-wide goals during the cycle.
+* We facilitate marketing communication around release time due to successful completion of community-wide goals during the cycle.

 Process Details